-Organisation Strategic matters Outcomes Future arrangements minimise the impact of development on the Peak District National Park relevant Development Plan preparation and implementation along with the determination of planning applications (Appendix 1) Consultation on future Local Plan reviews Monitoring of relevant policies Coordination of Green Belt reviews that affect the shared Green Belt boundary Agreement to liaise on green belt reviews that would affect the common green belt boundary in order to ensure a consistent approach Memorandum of Understanding includes a commitment to collaborate and consult on any future Green Belt reviews that would affect the extent of Green Belt shared by Cheshire East and High Peak (Appendix 1) Derbyshire Dales District Council (DDDC) Working towards meeting objectively assessed housing needs for housing within the overlapping housing market areas (vi) Initial joint consideration of housing requirements and affordable housing viability to inform the Joint Core Strategy DDDC confirmed that they were unable to accommodate any of High Peak's unmet housing requirements.
-This was because DDDC was unable to meet its own housing requirements HPBC confirmed that it would not be able to meet any of DDDC's unmet housing requirements as it was unable to meet its own needs Consultation on future evidence base updates and Local Plan reviews joint working when appropriate
+Organisation Strategic matters Outcomes Si Future arrangements Area ident High identi Area) support mitigation measures identified by the study High Peak Infrastructure Delivery Plan identifies mitigation measures recommended by A6 Corridor Study Implementation and monitoring of relevant policies and Infrastructure Delivery Plan Policies required in respective Local Plans to have regard to purposes of the Peak District National Park • Polici the pu Park Policies in respective plans have regard to the purposes of the Peak District National Park Memorandum of Understanding includes joint commitment to protect the landscape, setting and habitats of Peak District National Park through relevant Development Plan preparation and implementation along with the determination of planning applications Consultation on future Local Plan reviews Monitoring of relevant policies Coordination of Green Belt reviews that affect the shared Green Belt boundary Agreemel that would boundary approach Agreement to liaise on green belt reviews that would affect the common green belt boundary in order to ensure a consistent approach Memorandum of Understanding includes a commitment to collaborate and consult on any future Green Belt reviews that would affect the extent of Green Belt shared by Cheshire East and High Peak Derbyshire Dales District Council (DDDC) Working towards meeting objectively assessed housing needs for housing within the overlapping housing market areas.
+Initian required viabil DDD according according housing according a Initial joint consideration of housing requirements and affordable housing viability to inform the Joint Core Strategy DDDC confirmed that they were unable to accommodate any of High Peak's unmet housing requirements.
+This was because Consultation on future evidence base updates and Local Plan reviews joint working when appropriate